EzraJ/lima/README.md

 # lima
 A text-based game engine

-lima's primary purpose(as of now) is a text-based game engine used in the Kajam gamejam(from repl)
+lima's primary purpose(as of right now) is to be a text-based game engine used in the [Kajam gamejam](https://replit.com/site/kajam)

-The premise is very simple, we need to make a text-based game, and because(October 2nd) the gamejame starts later we'd like a game engine to work with.
+Because of the simplicity, it shouldn't take too much time(famous last words), but will definitely be close.

-Right now this is very barebones and such, but most likely I won't touch this project after the gamejam unless it shows actual potential, or I use it for future gamejams/games.
+The goal(as of 10/12/21) is to get lima into atleast a prototype state so that additions can be made to the gameengine while my team develops for Kajam.
+The silver-lining to this is that due to the simplicity of the project, after the script engine is made functional and basic bootstrap for angelscript is implemented, the API can be programmed in angelscript very easily and in theory the minimum needed for a functional prototype.

-I'll most likely just occasionally check on the project for bugs and fix them after the game jam.
-While working on it for the gamejam will be given a lot of attention.
+I'll be updating and patching lima before Kajam starts, during Kajam, and if our team finds the engine to work well then most likely after the Kajam.

 ## Details